 Though they may be difficult to remember, the rules are fairly simple, and you'll be able to pronounce Fijian words the right way as long as you remember these things:

 FINDING THE RIGHT FIJIAN PHRASEBOOK

-You may wish to invest in a standard phrasebook, such as this good one published by Lonely Planet.
-If you want to learn more about Fijian grammar, I highly suggest checking out this awesome book by linguistics professor A.J.
+You may wish to invest in a standard phrasebook, such as Lonely Planet's pocket-sized guide.
+If you want to learn more about Fijian grammar, I highly suggest checking outany books written by linguistics professor A.J.
 Schütz.
 Keep in mind that Fijian phrasebooks, while very useful, may not be completely accurate, and when learning new Fijian words and phrases it's good to talk with the locals to find out the proper way to use them.

-You should also consider making your own Fijian phrasebook.
+You could also consider making your own Fijian phrasebook.
 I like using a tiny moleskine notebook, which I can easily add words and phrases to as I learn them.

 The one word you won’t be able to escape is Bula, which is the Fijian hello and means both 'life' and 'good health'.
 This is pronounced 'mm-BOO-la’ and is usually said with a lot of enthusiasm.
 The full greeting is ni sa bula vinaka (pronounced 'nee-sam-boo-la-vee-nah-kah'), though unless you’re in a situation where a formal greeting is required, I recommend not using the full phrase so you can avoid immediately standing out as a tourist.

 Fijians are extremely friendly, and it's completely normal for every stranger you pass on the street to greet you with a smile and nod, or a "bula".
 While this can seem strange to those of us who have lived in big cities most of our lives, it doesn't take much time to get used to!